Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Which side to see the falls from?
 I say both!
-We walked about half an hour from the Zambia side to the Zimbabwe side of the falls.
+We walked about half an hour from the Zambia side to the Zimbabwe side of the falls (you can also take a bike ride tour).
 90% of Victoria Falls is located on the Zimbabwean side.
 They have turned the area into a park with walkways and cafes.
 We started at the beginning of the trail, where we saw a rainbow over the falls.
 As I was there in the dry season, the Zimbabwean side was much more impressive.

 3. Take a helicopter ride over the falls

 I took a 30-minute flight over the falls in a helicopter.
 This was my first time in a helicopter, and I was sitting shotgun with the pilot.
 It’s a totally different experience being in a helicopter!
 In a plane, you move side to side, whereas in a helicopter, you move nose to tail.
 It gets a bit windy up there.
 The flight itself is stunning: we flew over the falls and through the “smoke.”
 The visibility was really good on the day we went and we were able to see elephants and giraffes from the helicopter as well.
 You can also go on a micro flight over the falls – another one of the great things to do in Livingstone, Zambia!

 4. Have High Tea at the Royal Livingstone Victoria Falls Hotel